Command Line

 meteor generate customer

-It will generate the following code in /imports/api
+Running the command above will generate the following code in /imports/api

 That will have the following code: